Courtesy of Carole Doucet and Distillerie Fils du Roy

-DENYS, NICOLAS, one of the leading figures in Acadia for over half of the 17th century; b.
-1598 in Tours; d.
+DENYS, NICOLAS, settler, entrepreneur, author, and one of the leading figures in Acadia for over half of the 17th century; baptized 2 June 1603 in the parish of Saint-Saturnin, at Tours, France; d.
 1688.

 Nicolas Denys was the son of Jacques Denys de La Thibaudière and Marie Cosnier.
 He himself stated that he belonged to “a family of engineers.”
-While little is known of his early years, we can say he received little formal education but became proficient in navigation, the fishing business, lumbering, and administration.
-In 1632 we find him a merchant at La Rochelle and charged as agent and representative of the Compagnie de la Nouvelle-France with the responsibility of recruiting volunteers and fitting out the expedition being sent to Acadia under the command of Isaac de Razilly to take possession of the country under the terms of the Treaty of Saint-Germain-en-Laye and to endeavour to establish a colony there.
+While little is known of his early years, we can say that he received little formal education but became proficient in navigation, the fishing business, lumbering, and administration.
+In 1632 we find him a merchant at La Rochelle and charged as agent and representative of the Compagnie de la Nouvelle-France.
+He was responsible for recruiting volunteers and fitting out the expedition being sent to Acadia under the command of Isaac de Razilly to take possession of the country under the terms of the Treaty of Saint-Germain-en-Laye and to endeavour to establish a colony there.

-We do know, in any case, that on the receipt of the news of d’Aulnay’s death in 1650, Denys went to Cape Breton with his brother, Simon, for the purpose of fishing and trading.
-In the fall of 1651, soldiers sent by Mme d’Aulnay [see Motin] captured two posts occupied by the Denys, Saint-Pierre and Sainte-Anne, and took the two Denys as prisoners to Quebec.
+We do know, in any case, that upon receipt of the news of d’Aulnay’s death in 1650, Denys went to Cape Breton with his brother, Simon, for the purpose of fishing and trading.
+In the fall of 1651, soldiers sent by Mme d’Aulnay [see Motin] captured two posts occupied by the Denys – Saint-Pierre and Sainte-Anne – and took them as prisoners to Quebec.
 This seizure cannot have been recognized as legal by authorities there because Denys soon obtained his release and returned to Saint-Pierre.
 While remaining active there, in 1652 he built another branch at Nipisiguit (Bathurst).
 But he was not to enjoy this success for long.
 D’Aulnay had died heavily indebted to Emmanuel Le Borgne, a La Rochelle merchant who now claimed d’Aulnay’s rights in Acadia until his claim against the estate was satisfied.
-In 1653 he ambushed and captured Denys at Saint-Pierre, seized all his goods found there and at Nipisiguit, and took him a prisoner to Port-Royal where Denys was chained and placed in a dungeon.
+In 1653 he ambushed and captured Denys at Saint-Pierre, seized all his goods found there and at Nipisiguit, and took him as prisoner to Port-Royal, where Denys was chained and placed in a dungeon.
 Although he could not save himself, Denys had managed to warn Charles de Saint-Étienne de La Tour, who was able to withstand Le Borgne’s subsequent attack on his fort.
-On Denys’s release he hastened to France where he lodged a protest, for he claimed his post had been built under a commission from the company.
+On Denys’s release he hastened to France, where he lodged a protest, for he claimed his post had been built under a commission from the company.
 Again, as in his dispute with d’Aulnay over the capture of his property at Miscou, the king ruled in Denys’s favour.
 No compensation for loss was received, however, although the posts themselves were restored.

-Once this latest business venture was launched, Denys returned to Saint-Pierre and was successful in re-establishing his fishing station and his trade with the Indians, both there and at Nipisiguit, where Jean Bourdon de Romainville was his lieutenant.
+Once this latest business venture was launched, Denys returned to Saint-Pierre and was successful in re-establishing his fishing station and his trade with the indigenous people both there and at Nipisiguit, where Jean Bourdon de Romainville was his lieutenant.
 Saint-Pierre remained his headquarters, and there he fished, traded, did some farming, built several small vessels, and cut timber.
 About 1659 he built another fishing establishment at Chedabouctou (Guysborough).
-In addition, he brought in cattle and settlers to fish and work the land.
-He began growing wheat, and made plans for a flour mill and the making of beer, which he hoped would replace imported wine as a beverage.
+In addition, he brought in cattle as well as settlers to fish and work the land.
+He began growing wheat and made plans for a flour mill and the making of beer, which he hoped would replace imported wine as a beverage.
 The following year he dispensed with the services of all soldiers in his employ and moved with his family to Chedabouctou.
 The fact of the matter is that his fishing and trading company had not been a success.
-By 1658, his debts in this venture amounted to 51,520 livres.
-In 1664, he wrote Fouquet, president of the company, that he would not be able to pay off debts that his partners estimated were now close to 100,000 livres.
+By 1658 his debts in this venture amounted to 51,520 livres.
+In 1664 he wrote to Fouquet, president of the company, to say that he would not be able to pay off debts that his partners estimated were now close to 100,000 livres.
 Because of this, avenues of possible financial assistance were closed to him in the future.

 Meanwhile, things were not going at all well at Chedabouctou.
-A M. de Canger and his lieutenant, La Giraudière, had been located there since 1658.
+Charles Conigan de Cangé and his lieutenant, La Giraudière, had been located there since 1658.
 By trickery and misrepresentation they succeeded in having the Compagnie de la Nouvelle-France extend their concession to include Denys’s Chedabouctou post.
-An armed clash resulted and the conflict persisted for some years until Denys went to France and quickly secured a reaffirmation of his rights in Acadia by a grant issued on 9 Nov.
+An armed clash resulted, and the conflict persisted for some years until Denys went to France and quickly secured a reaffirmation of his rights in Acadia by a grant issued on 9 Nov.
 1667.

-During the dispute with Canger, Denys had apparently moved his family back to Saint-Pierre.
-It was here his checkered career reached one of its lowest points during the winter of 1668–69 when his home and business at Saint-Pierre were completely destroyed by fire.
+During the dispute with Cangé, Denys had apparently moved his family back to Saint-Pierre.
+It was here that his checkered career reached one of its lowest points during the winter of 1668–69 when his home and business at Saint-Pierre were completely destroyed by fire.
 This catastrophe brought him to financial ruin.
-Already, because of fire, plunder, and war, his business losses had amounted to well over 100,000 livres, a sizable sum for those days.
-Now, already a man of 70, he was forced to move his family to the post he had built at Nipisiguit (now Bathurst, N.B.).
+Because of fire, plunder, and war, his business losses had already amounted to well over 100,000 livres, a sizable sum for those days.
+He was forced to move his family to the post he had built at Nipisiguit (now Bathurst, N.B.).
 It consisted of an 18-foot-high stockade with four bastions enclosing his red sandstone house.
-Here it was that he turned to yet a new career: that of author.
+Here it was that he turned to a new career: that of author.

-It should be understood that Denys’s most lasting contribution was neither as fisherman-trader, nor as promoter of settlement, but rather as the author of Description géographique et historique des costes de l’Amérique septentrionale: avec l’histoire naturelle du païs.
+It should be understood that Denys’s most lasting contribution was neither as fisherman-trader nor as promoter of settlement, but rather as the author of Description géographique et historique des costes de l’Amérique septentrionale: avec l’histoire naturelle du païs.
 Written at Nipisiguit, this work is one of the most valuable accounts of Acadia produced in the 17th century.
 On its completion, Denys prepared to leave for France to see to its publication because he obviously felt it would focus favourable attention on the country and stimulate settlement here.
-Before leaving, he appointed his son, Richard Denys de Fronsac, as lieutenant, to be assisted by his mother, Marguerite Lafite.
-She had married Denys in 1642, accompanied him to Acadia, and bore: Richard; Marie, who married Michel Leneuf* de La Vallière; and possibly Marguerite, who married Capt.
-James Forsayth.
+Before leaving, he appointed one of his sons, Richard Denys de Fronsac, as lieutenant, to be assisted by his mother, Marguerite Lafite.
+She had married Nicolas Denys on 1 Oct.
+1642 in the parish of Sainte-Marguerite, at La Rochelle, and accompanied him to Acadia.
+The couple had seven children, all baptized at La Rochelle, including Marie, who married Michel Leneuf* de La Vallière.

 In France, Denys succeeded in having his study published in 1672.
 It comprised two volumes.
-The first is devoted to a description of the coastal area of Acadia from the Penobscot to Gaspé and to some of his experiences in this region.
-The second volume deals with fish and fishing, the natural resources generally of the region, and the Micmac Indians among whom he had lived for 40 years.
-It carries the title Histoire naturelle des peuples, des animaux, des arbres & plantes de l’Amérique septentrionale, & de ses divers climats: avec une description exacte de la pesche des moluës, tant sur le Grand Banc qu’à la coste; & de tout ce qui s’y pratique de plus particulier.
+The first is devoted to a description of the coastal area of Acadia, from the Penobscot to Gaspé, and to some of his experiences in this region.
+The second volume deals with fish and fishing, the natural resources generally of the region, and the Micmac among whom he had lived for 40 years.
+It is titled Histoire naturelle des peuples, des animaux, des arbres & plantes de l’Amérique septentrionale, & de ses divers climats: avec une description exacte de la pesche des moluës, tant sur le Grand Banc qu’à la coste; & de tout ce qui s’y pratique de plus particulier.

 In Denys’s eyes, the book must have seemed largely a failure because it neither cured his financial plight nor aided his efforts to settle Acadia.
 Yet, with his unbounded confidence in the future of this land, he continued to interest himself in his vast domain, although he apparently remained in France.

-Nicolas Denys died in 1688 at the age of 89, in all probability at Nipisiguit.
+Nicolas Denys died in 1688, in all probability at Nipisiguit.
 From his own writings and those of contemporary chroniclers we are able to piece together an impression of the man himself.
 He was blessed with a vigorous constitution, so much so that we gain the impression that he thrived on hardship.
-Little is known of his physical appearance except that he had a full, white beard which caused many of the Micmacs to refer to him as “La Grande Barbe.”
-Among these Indians he exerted a strong influence.
-Tracing his activities, we become aware of an individual endowed with courage and determination, ability to command, business skill, and confidence in himself.
+Little is known of his physical appearance except that he had a full, white beard, which prompted many of the Micmacs to refer to him as “La Grande Barbe.”
+Among the Micmac he exerted a strong influence.
+Tracing his activities, we become aware of an individual endowed with courage and determination, the ability to command, business skill, and self-confidence.
 Above all, he had no interest in war and conflict, having “no other aim than to devote myself in my district to my establishment and my business without mixing in the affairs of others.”
 That he was unusually generous is borne out by the fact that twice he befriended the children of men who had done him ill.
 Possibly his prime quality was his honesty, a trait of character that is accepted by almost all historians.
 As a result, we are able to place unusual confidence in his statements concerning Acadia at a time when its development had been brought to a standstill by domestic squabbles and war.